Kostant relation in filtered randomized benchmarking for passive bosonic devices: Background

 Consider a system of \(n\) photons accessing (simultaneously~\cite{AmaroAlcal2020}) an \(m\)-mode interferometer.
 Likewise, consider the initial state \(\varrho\) and the measurement \(E\).
 The state \(\varrho\) undergoes a transformation by one of \(K\) sequences (uniformly randomly sampled) of gates

-with \(\ngates\) the depth (number of gates) of the sequence and~\(s\in \{1,\ldots, K\}\) is the index of the sequence; for convenience, we drop the dependence on \(s\).
+with \(\ngates\) the depth (number of gates) of the sequence, and~\(s\in \{1,\ldots, K\}\) is the index of the sequence; for convenience, we drop the dependence on \(s\).
 For concreteness and to avoid introducing more notation, we consider \(g\) taking values from~\(1\) to \(L\), with \(L\) the maximum circuit depth.

-We recall the definition of the filter for the bosonic RB scheme.
+We recall the definition of the filter for the bosonic \gls{rb} scheme.
 Then the original filter requires the computation of the following quantity:

-We explain the quantities that appear as follows: \(S^{+}\) is the Penrose pseudo inverse of
+We explain the quantities that appear as follows: \(S^{+}\) is the Penrose pseudo-inverse of

-where \(\average_U\) denotes the average over SU(\(m\)), \(\bra{\tilde{E}}\) represents the noisy version of the measurement \(E\), and \(P_\mu\) is the projector onto the irrep in the decomposition of \(\mu\in\Gamma\).
+where \(\average_U\) denotes the average over SU(\(m\)), \(\widetilde{E}\) represents the noisy version (an unknown \gls{cptp} mapping acting on it) of the measurement \(E\), and \(P_\mu\) is the projector onto the irrep in the decomposition of~\(\mu\in\Gamma\).
 In subsequent applications, we omit the square brackets after using \(\average_U\).
 In Section~\ref{sec:approach}, we provide a detailed description of the procedure for comparison with our filter.

 We conclude this subsection with a brief commentary on a recurring assertion across various works.
-It has been stated that RB encounters the so-called gauge-freedom issue~\cite{proctor2017}.
+It has been stated that \gls{rb} encounters the so-called gauge-freedom issue~\cite{proctor2017}.
 The first thing to note is that this happens only for coherent noise.
 It is, however, known that employing randomized compiling (RC) mitigates this situation~\cite{wallman2016,Hashim2021}.
-The reason is that carrying out RC and RB together, coherent noise is mapped into incoherent noise.
+The reason is that carrying out RC and \gls{rb} together, coherent noise is mapped into incoherent noise.
 Thus, RC effectively addresses the so-called gauge issue.